stephenbradshaw/AzureC2PocDeployment/README.md

 You then should be able to ssh into the instance using a command similar to `ssh azurevm`.

-# Azure Function App fronting
+# Creating an Azure Function App for C2 fronting

 The related files for this deployment template sit in `./functionapp`.